nickerso/cellml-spec-sphinx-test/source/general-matters.rst

 1. Two CellML infosets shall be equivalent if one can be transformed to another by making zero or more of the following changes:

-   1. Changing the representation of the XML file in ways which do not change the XML information set represented.
+   a.
+Changing the representation of the XML file in ways which do not
+      change the XML information set represented.

-   2. Adding, removing, and/or modifying comment information items.
+   b.
+Adding, removing, and/or modifying comment information items.

-   3. Changing (inserting, removing, and/or modifying) one or more namespace information items, and/or modifying the prefix of one or more information items, without changing the namespace that any information item is in.
+   c.
+Changing (inserting, removing, and/or modifying) one or more
+      namespace information items, and/or modifying the prefix of one or more information items, without changing the namespace that any information item is in.

-   4. The following paragraph applies only to character information items which are the direct child of an element information item in a CellML namespace, or in the MathML or RDF namespace.
+   d.
+The following paragraph applies only to character information
+      items which are the direct child of an element information item in a CellML namespace, or in the MathML or RDF namespace.